The complete guide to connect a DAM to your PIM

 - a frequent synchronisation so that your DAM and PIM users can work efficiently,

 - but not too frequent as it can have an impact on performances of your overall system.

-You should avoid having too many calls to the PIM API and process only the data you need.
+You should avoid having too many calls to the PIM REST API and process only the data you need.
 This is why the DAM attribute selection is really important.

 For queuing systems and webhooks, you need to send all messages related to assets.
-Then, in the connector, filter them to keep only DAM assets that are related to products that you want in the PIM (see Pre-requisites).
+Then, in the App, filter them to keep only DAM assets that are related to products that you want in the PIM (see Pre-requisites).

 If you are using an API in the DAM, please make sure to only query the modified assets since the last successful synchronization, in order to avoid synchronizing twice the exact same asset.